benwilcock/spring-cloud-stream-demo/docs/index.md

 Once you're done with the microservices, in each of the terminal windows for the `/loansource` and the `/loancheck` microservices press `Ctrl-C`.
 The application will come to a halt and the event processing will stop.

-If you're switching modes between Kafks and Rabbit, simply go back to **Step 2** and repeat the process.
+If you're switching modes between Kafka and Rabbit, simply go back to **Step 2** and repeat the process.

-If you're completely done with the demo and would also like to stop the Kafka and RabbitMQ servers, in a terminal window in the root folder of the project run the `./stop-servers.sh` script.
+> If you're completely done with the demo and would also like to stop the Kafka and RabbitMQ servers, in a terminal window in the root folder of the project run the `./stop-servers.sh` script.
 This isn't necessary if you're just switching between modes.

 ## How it Works

-Maven profiles control which of the Spring Cloud Stream bindings are added as dependencies when you build.
-If you choose `-Pkafka` then the `[spring-cloud-stream-binder-kafka][kafka]` dependency is added to the project.
-If you choose `-Prabbit` then the `[spring-cloud-stream-binder-rabbit][rabbit]` dependency is added.
+Maven profiles (in each project's `pom.xml`) control which of the Spring Cloud Stream bindings are added as dependencies when you build.
+When you choose `-Pkafka` then the `[spring-cloud-stream-binder-kafka][kafka]` dependency is added to the project.
+When you choose `-Prabbit` then the `[spring-cloud-stream-binder-rabbit][rabbit]` dependency is added.

 ```xml
 <profiles>